mdwikurniawan976/ecobytefinal/README.md

 ## **Auto-fill Feature**
 In the **Contact** section, the name field is automatically populated with the user’s information from the **User Profile Popup**.
 The field is set as read-only to ensure consistency across the application.

-## **New Features**
-- **Recipe Review and Ratings**: Users can now rate recipes and leave reviews, creating a more interactive and community-driven experience.
-- **User-Generated Recipes**: Visitors to the platform can submit their own recipes, allowing for a more diverse collection of dishes.